Skip to main content

 Path-Style addressing

-With this type of addressing, the name of the container is specified after the URL: <s3_domain>/<container_name>where <s3_domain> — S3 API domain depending on pool.
+With this type of addressing, the container name is specified after the URL: <s3_domain> / <container_name>, where <s3_domain> is the S3 API domain depending on the pool.

 When using Path-Style, you cannot use CORS and there may be limitations when working with tools that use the S3 API (e.g. Cyberduck).